How to negotiate a higher salary in Singapore

 Congratulations!
-You’ve made it through rounds of interviews, and now you have a job offer on hand.
+You’ve made it through rounds of interviews, and now you have an imminent job offer.

-Get ready, for it’s time to negotiate your salary.
-For some candidates, salary negotiation can be one of the most harrowing aspects of the interview process.
+The time has now come to negotiate your salary.
+For some candidates in Singapore, salary negotiation can be one of the most harrowing aspects of the interview process.

 The following tips and salary tools can help you negotiate the pay rise you want and deserve.

 1. Research salary ranges in Singapore

-You want to be prepared when entering into a salary negotiation.
-After you receive a job offer, ask for a couple of days to consider it.
+After you receive a job offer, you may ask for some time to consider it.
 Think about how much money you want and need to make before you ask for a raise.
 Take into account the cost of living, your future plans and any long-term loans.

 Then, determine whether the offered amount lines up with salary ranges in your industry and job title.

-Now it’s time to state how much you would like to receive.
+Now it’s time to state how much you would like to earn.
 A Columbia Business School study found that people who asked for a specific number were perceived to be better informed and, subsequently, were more successful than those who gave a rounded number.
-For example, instead of countering with $52,000, ask for $52,385.
-“Negotiators should remember that in this case, zeros really do add nothing to the bargaining table,” said study author and business professor Malia Mason.

 Don’t get carried away, however.
 Come up with a reasonable number based on your skill set and experience.